OCamlverse/ocamlverse.github.io/content/best_practices.md

 # Best Practices

-Here is a collection of best practices for successful programming in OCaml.
+Here is a collection of community-chosen best practices for successful programming in OCaml.
-You should be using **ocp-indent** (see below) for your code formatting.

 ## Coding Style Tooling
 Rather than spending precious time worrying about the correct format for syntax, it's much more convenient to have